 My recommendation are 48 ubiquitous power words from Linda Ruth and Curtis Circulation Company: Improve, Trust, Immediately, Discover, Profit, Learn, Know, Understand, Powerful, Best, Win, Hot, Special, More, Bonus, Exclusive, Extra, You, Free, Health, Guarantee, New, Proven, Safety, Money, Now, Today, Results, Protect, Help, Easy, Amazing, Latest, Extraordinary, How to, Worst, Ultimate, Hot, First, Big, Anniversary, Premiere, Basic, Complete, Save, Plus, Create.

-Just like anything in email marketing, subject lines can and should be tested all the time.
-You can perform various tests like length, words, numbers etc.
+Just like anything in email marketing, you can test subject lines all the time.
+Perform various tests like length, words, or numbers.

 The Art and Science of Effective Subject Lines report: